-As in 2015, ground engagements between Anti-Government Elements and Pro-Government Forces, particularly in areas populated or frequented by civilians, remained the leading cause of civilian casualties, followed by IEDs, suicide and complex attacks and targeted and deliberate killings.7
+As in 2015, ground engagements between Anti-Government Elements and Pro-Government Forces, particularly in areas populated or frequented by civilians, remained the leading cause of civilian casualties, followed by IEDs, suicide and complex attacks and targeted and deliberate killings.

 The conflict severely impacted Afghan children in 2016.
-UNAMA recorded 3,512 child casualties (923 deaths and 2,589 injured), a 24 per cent increase from 2015, and the highest number of child casualties recorded by UNAMA8 in a single year.9 The disproportionate rise in child casualties across Afghanistan in 2016 resulted mainly from a 66 per cent increase in civilian casualties from explosive remnants of war - most of whom were children.
+UNAMA recorded 3,512 child casualties (923 deaths and 2,589 injured), a 24 per cent increase from 2015, and the highest number of child casualties recorded by UNAMA in a single year.
+The disproportionate rise in child casualties across Afghanistan in 2016 resulted mainly from a 66 per cent increase in civilian casualties from explosive remnants of war - most of whom were children.

-2 UNAMA telephone interview with victim, Farah city, 14 June 2016.
+&lt;sup>2 UNAMA telephone interview with victim, Farah city, 14 June 2016.

-3 Fighting between Taliban and Afghan national security forces lasted for days, with both sides using indirect and/or explosive weapons, trapping civilians inside of their homes.
+&lt;sup>3 Fighting between Taliban and Afghan national security forces lasted for days, with both sides using indirect and/or explosive weapons, trapping civilians inside of their homes.

-4 The Taliban claimed responsibility for attacking the Afghan national security forces in the area on that date on its Pashto website on 5 June 2016, but not for causing the civilian casualties.
-The claim of responsibility is accessible at: http://alemara1.org/?p=53236, last accessed 5 December 2016.
+&lt;sup>4 The Taliban claimed responsibility for attacking the Afghan national security forces in the area on that date on its Pashto website on 5 June 2016, accessible at: http://alemara1.org/?p=53236, last accessed 5 December 2016 but not for causing the civilian casualties.

-5 In 2015, UNAMA documented 11,034 total civilian casualties (3,565 deaths and 7,469 injured).
-See UNAMA

-2015 Annual Report on Protection of Civilians in Armed Conflict, p.
+&lt;sup>5 In 2015, UNAMA documented 11,034 total civilian casualties (3,565 deaths and 7,469 injured).
+See UNAMA 2015 Annual Report on Protection of Civilians in Armed Conflict, p.
 1.

-6 In 2009, UNAMA documented 622 civilian casualties (388 deaths and 234 injured) from airstrikes.
+&lt;sup>6 In 2009, UNAMA documented 622 civilian casualties (388 deaths and 234 injured) from airstrikes.

-7 See UNAMA 2015 Annual Report on Protection of Civilians in Armed Conflict.
+&lt;sup>7 See UNAMA 2015 Annual Report on Protection of Civilians in Armed Conflict.

-8 UNAMA began systematic documentation of civilian casualties in 2009.
+&lt;sup>8 UNAMA began systematic documentation of civilian casualties in 2009.

-9 In 2015, UNAMA documented 2,840 child civilian casualties (736 civilian deaths and 2,104 injured).
+&lt;sup>9 In 2015, UNAMA documented 2,840 child civilian casualties (736 civilian deaths and 2,104 injured).

-In 2016, UNAMA documented 1,218 women casualties (341 deaths and 877 injured), representing a two per cent decrease compared to 2015.10 Women casualties caused by ground engagements increased by seven per cent compared to 2015.
+In 2016, UNAMA documented 1,218 women casualties (341 deaths and 877 injured), representing a two per cent decrease compared to 2015.
+Women casualties caused by ground engagements increased by seven per cent compared to 2015.
 Of concern, Anti-Government Elements continued to subject women to punishments imposed through parallel justice structures.